This was such a special Renovation where we transformed the back part of this lovely home in Fairfield, Melbourne.

 This “before photo” clearly displays a kitchen living area dating back to the 70’s.
 Dark timber cabinetry with brown toning flooring, that was once so fashionable. makes the kitchen feel drab.
 Our favourite part of this older style kitchen was the sidewall cabinet where the dinner plates fitted into slots for easy reach and also acts as a display cabinet.
 Once so fashionable but now seen as a dust collector!

 The clients first approached Zesta Kitchens some six months prior to their renovation.
 They were at a loss where to begin such a mammoth renovation and were seeking answers to their questions.
-Their initial discussions with our Richmond Designer, Mary was focussed on the future needs of this family.
+Their initial discussions with our Richmond Designer focused on the future needs of this family.
 In this project, working with a builder the couple knew they could design the space to achieve a space that would work for the whole family.

 The clients were looking for a modern, brighter space that would blend with their Fairfield home.
 The kitchen was to be the focal point of the main part of the backspace creating a Hampton feel across the kitchen, butler’s pantry and laundry spaces.